laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Lover/song-list/daylight.md

 ## Quotes from artist

 <blockquote>
 I’ve come to a realization that I need to be able to forgive myself for making the wrong choice, trusting the wrong person, or figuratively falling on my face in front of everyone.
-Step into the daylight and let it go. - Taylor Swift
+Step into the daylight and let it go.<br /><b>- Taylor Swift</b>
 </blockquote>